The Ultimate Guide to Headless CMS

 Background

-In our context, the headless CMS acts as a specialized database, with an interface that allows editors to create and nurture their content (this would be the “model” in the MVC concept).
 The headless approach allows developers to build clients, using their favorite tools.
 The client connects to the headless API, fetches the content it needs and takes care of the presentation (the “view” and the “controller”) locally.

 Accordingly, almost all of the early publishing systems were “headless” in this sense.
 These pioneering systems focused on editing and publishing form based content, often in the shape of news articles.
-Sound familiar?
-However, there are some major differences between then and now:

 • The client was most commonly a website, retrieving and listing articles